thewildling/ML-/README.md

 # Comparison of KNN to ResNet50 for pneumonia detection in X-rays:floppy_disk:

-This project looks at comparing ResNet50 and KNN for classifying X-rays of pneumonia.
+This project looks at comparing the machine learning methods Residual Neural Network (ResNet50) and K-Nearest Neighbours (KNN) for classifying real patient X-rays of pneumonia.

 ## Projectstructure :clipboard: